Code-Institute-Submissions/kydzoster-huntinteriors/README.md

 Hunt Interiors contains 7 apps: `accounts`, `bag`, `furnitures`, `gallery`, `home`, `services` and `testaments`.

 ## Accounts
- The accounts app holds the functionality of dashboard - profile, register, login, logout and the password reset.
+ The accounts app holds the functionality of dashboard/profile, register, login, logout and the password reset.

 ### Register page
 <p align="center">
 <img src="/static/images/HUNTINT/Account/Register.png" width="40%">
 </p>

-  - An username, name, email and password is required to create an account.
+  - Username, name, email and password is required to create an account.
   - Username must be unique.
   - Password should not be short, must contain at least 8 characters and should not be common.
   - As soon as the user creates its username they are redirected to home page.